Some affiliate links are provided below. Learn more.

 I wanted my curtains to look pleated, so I experimented with a few different folds until I got the desired effect.
 This step might initially look confusing, but it’s actually pretty simple.

 Make a little fold, like so:

 Then, right next to the first fold, make an identical fold.
 It should look as though you have a set of bunny ears in your hand, like this:

 Grab one of your curtain clips and clip your bunny ears about 2/3rds of the way down, like so:

 After you have done this, make a much larger fold (to space out your pleats), and then repeat the above, making another set of bunny ears.
 You will have something like this:

-Repeat until you reach the end of your tablecloth-turned-curtain-panel.
+Repeat until you reach the end of the fabric, then repeat the above process with your second curtain panel.